YOUR JEWISH WEDDING CEREMONY:TRADITIONAL BUT UNIQUE !

 TAKE YOUR WEDDING VOWS UNDER A HOUPPA

 Once your civil marriage is celebrated, the bride and groom can get married in a religious ceremony in a synagogue.
 The religious ceremony can take place outdoors, by the sea or in a masseria.
 In such cases, the houppa, the religious arch, will be directly placed in the wedding venue.
 A houppa symbolises the family home and this is why the bride and groom stand under it with the rabbi and their loved ones during the ceremony.
-Puglia also offers timeless and picturesque landscapes that make for idyllic wedding venues to host your Jewish wedding ceremony.
+Our wedding destinations also offer timeless and picturesque landscapes that make for idyllic wedding venues to host your Jewish wedding ceremony.
 Create a magical atmosphere in the midst of a trulli.
 Celebrate your love in the alleys of olive trees or on the fine sandy beaches of Corsica.
 All these natural treasures are enough to immerse you in a dolce vita atmosphere.
-Our wedding planners know all the secrets to sublimate your houppa with local floral décor according to your tastes and preferences and create your personalised arc of love in an atmosphere filled with a soft Italian fragrance.
+Our wedding planners know all the secrets to sublimate your houppa with local floral designs as per your tastes and preferences.
+We will create your personalised arc of love in an atmosphere filled with a soft Italian fragrance.

 INDULGE IN KOSHER-STYLE FOOD WITH A LOCAL